FabianoEger/tago-documentation/getstarted.rst

 Windows
 *******
 To send data, there are some tools that support HTTP communication like the `Postman <https://www.getpostman.com/>`_.
-Considering the same inputs as used above, you can make a POST by entering the url, Device-Token, and configuration in the **Postman** like this:
+Considering the same input as used above, you can make a POST by entering the url, Device-Token, and configuration in the **Postman** like this:

 .. image:: _static/getstarted/postman1.png
 		:height: 300